Welcome to the Wisconsin Family Impact Seminars

 Since 1993, the 35 seminars held for Wisconsin policymakers have attracted legislators from both sides of the aisle.
 In the current legislature, 76 legislators have participated in at least one seminar event and another 16 offices have sent a legislative aide.
 Thus, the seminars have reached 70% of the 132 legislative offices, with strong participation from both parties.

 In evaluations, participants rate the seminars as highly objective, relevant, and useful.
-For example, on a scale of 1 (poor) to 5 (excellent), the average objectivity rating for the last 33 seminars was 4.3.
-These high marks on objectivity were not at the expense of seminar ratings on relevance (4.4) or usefulness (4.2).
+On a scale of 1 (poor) to 5 (excellent), the average objectivity rating for all 35 seminars is 4.4.
+These high marks on objectivity were not at the expense of the ratings of relevance (4.4) or usefulness (4.2).